| Title: | Prior Diagnostics and Sensitivity Analysis |

 Computes the cumulative Jensen-Shannon distance between two samples.

-cjs_dist( x, y, x_weights = NULL, y_weights = NULL, metric = TRUE, unsigned = TRUE, ... )
+cjs_dist( x, y, x_weights = NULL, y_weights = NULL, metric = TRUE, unsigned = TRUE, ... )cjs_dist( x, y, x_weights = NULL, y_weights = NULL, metric = TRUE, unsigned = TRUE, ... )

 x |

-numeric vector of samples from first distribution |
+numeric vector of draws from first distribution |

 y |

-numeric vector of samples from second distribution |
+numeric vector of draws from second distribution |

 x_weights |

-numeric vector of weights of first distribution |
+numeric vector (same length as x) of weights for the draws of the first distribution |

 y_weights |

-numeric vector of weights of second distribution |
+numeric vector (same length as y) of weights for the draws of the second distribution |

 metric |

-Logical; if TRUE, return square-root of CJS |
+Logical; if TRUE, return square-root of CJS.
+Default is TRUE |

 unsigned |

 Logical; if TRUE then return max of CJS(P(x) || Q(x)) and CJS(P(-x) || Q(-x)).
-This ensures invariance to transformations such as PCA. |
+This ensures invariance to transformations such as PCA.
+Default is TRUE |

 ... |